 The subject of bullying is addressed at regular intervals in PHSE/R(S)E, throughout the school curriculum, and in liturgies and assemblies.
-The school also engages with Anti Bullying week annually.
+The school takes part in Anti-Bullying, E-safety week.
+Information is communicated regularly to families to help them keep their children safe on-line.